uccser/cs-field-guide/text/chapters/en-network-communication-protocols.md

 Below we introduce some concepts, algorithms, techniques, applications and problems that relate to network protocols; it isn’t a complete list of all the ideas in the area, but should be enough to give you a good idea of what this area of computer science is about.

-{teacher}

-Running the Tablets of Stone game (below) can take some time and coordination to do properly.
-The game is meant to cause frustration, and is usually not finished in an a typical hour long class.
-The game is best when played for a short period (5 minutes or so) and then stopped and discussed.
-Discuss the issues the students are facing, packet loss, packet delay, etc. Then begin to discuss possible solutions.
-These could be packet numbering, positive or negative acknowledgments, timeouts etc. However, this may take more time, and also lets you fit less information on each tablet.
-Students should realise this tradeoff and understand the key problems of network communication protocols as efficiency and reliability when communicating.
-Tablets of Stone can be found at [University of Glasgow Computer Science Department website](http://csi.dcs.gla.ac.uk/workshop-view.php?workshopID=4).
-We’ve made a guide too, which you can [download freely here](other-files/uc-tablets-of-stone.pdf).
-Other activities you should consider are “Locked-In Syndrome, described [here](http://dl.acm.org/citation.cfm?doid=2532748.2611263) or Code.Org’s *The Internet* activity, described [here](https://learn.code.org/s/1/level/102).

-{teacher end}

 ## Getting Started
-Take part in a game of Tablets of Stone in your classroom.
-Your teacher will show you how it is played.
-Try to think about a few things while you’re playing the game.
-What happens if one of my messages is delayed?
-What happens if one of my messages gets lost completely?
-Will the other governor be able to put them back together?

 ## What is a protocol?